Sex Machine (album): Contents

 All tracks on sides one and two and "Lowdown Popcorn" on side three are studio recordings with added reverberation and audience noise.
 All other tracks on sides three and four were recorded live at the Bell Auditorium in Augusta, GA.

 "Brother Rapp" and "Lowdown Popcorn" are the same studio performances initially released as singles.
 Audience-free studio versions of "Get Up I Feel Like Being a Sex Machine" and "Give It Up or Turnit a Loose" appear on the CD compilation Funk Power 1970: A Brand New Thang, along with a previously unreleased take of "There Was a Time" from the same session.
 "Mother Popcorn", which was indeed recorded live, appears without added audience noise and with a longer running time on the CD compilation Foundations of Funk: A Brand New Bag 1964-1969.
 In addition, the album Motherlode includes a live rendition of "Say It Loud - I'm Black and I'm Proud" purportedly from the same Augusta concert.
 The full 1969 Augusta concert was released in 2019 as Live At Home With His Bad Self.

 Chart performance

 The album peaked at No. 4 on the Billboard Best Selling Soul LP's and at No. 29 on the Top LP's.
+It reached No. 46 on the Cashbox Top 100 Albums chart as well.